pubky/paykit/README.md

 # Slashpay

-##Description
+## Description
 Slashpay is a method for abstracting and automating any payment process behind a single, static pubkey ("slashtag") which refers to a data store containing all supported payment endpoints.

 ## Technical Summary
 Design approach is similar to core lightning.

 ### Architecure
  Slashpay consists of core and plugins.
-Core is an event emitter service (web? stdio?) with JSON-RPC2.0 compatible interface.
+Core is an event emitter service with JSON-RPC2.0 compatible interface.
+Plugins specify which events they subscribe to.
+There two possible modes for core to run plugins:
+ - js library - required into core module, mainly used for mobile
+ - child process - with communication over UNIX sockets, mainly used for server

 #### Core's responsibilities: